 Why it dominates:

 - Stability.
 It does not degrade as fast as liquid nicotine forms.
-Shelf life is longer.
+The crystalline structure protects the nicotine molecule from oxidation.
+Shelf life extends well beyond 24 months under proper storage conditions.

 - Water solubility.
-Dissolves when it contacts saliva, giving predictable onset.
+Dissolves readily when it contacts saliva, giving predictable onset.
+Dissolution studies show near-complete release within the first 15 to 20 minutes of oral use.

 Nicotine Polacrilex (Ion-Exchange Resin)

-Nicotine bound to a polacrilin resin.
+Nicotine polacrilex is nicotine bound to a polacrilin resin.
 The same technology behind nicotine gums that have been FDA-approved for decades.
-Nicotine releases through a pH-dependent mechanism when the resin contacts saliva.
+Nicotine releases through a pH-dependent ion-exchange mechanism when the resin contacts saliva.

 The key advantage is controlled release.
 Instead of a fast hit, you get sustained delivery over a longer period.
-Available in 10% and 20% nicotine content grades.
+The resin acts as a reservoir, metering nicotine out gradually as saliva pH and flow rate trigger ion exchange.
+Available in 10% and 20% nicotine content grades, giving formulators flexibility in targeting different strength tiers.

 Liquid Nicotine Salts

 Some manufacturers apply liquid nicotine salts (typically benzoate or levulinate) to the filler material during production.
-This gives you more formulation flexibility, but it introduces a harder manufacturing challenge: ensuring even distribution across every pouch.
+This gives you more formulation flexibility, particularly in flavor integration, but it introduces a harder manufacturing challenge: ensuring even distribution across every pouch.

 Everything Else in the Pouch